eehsiao/go-models/README.md

 # go-models
+`go-models` its lite and easy model.

-golang data object models for mysql, redis ....
+That is querybuilder with data object models for SQLs.
+And easy way to build your data logical layer for access redis.

 This is a easy way to access data from database.
 That you focus on data processing logical.
 Now support MySQL, MariaDB, Redis